project-ncl/reqour-locally/README.md

   -d, --deploy-dir        Deployment directory containing all the necessary resources, e.g. compose.yaml.
 Defaults to '/tmp/reqour/rest/deploy'.
   -e, --env-filename      Environment variables filename within the deploy directory.
 Defaults to 'env-vars.conf'.
   -r, --oci-runtime       OCI Runtime used when creating new volumes used by reqour-rest.
 Defaults to 'podman'.
+  -l, --local-jar         Location of the local JAR you want mount to the volume.
+This can be useful in case you want to try your locally freshly built local JAR.

 COMMAND:
   template PROFILE        Create a template (with TODOs to be changed) for the given profile.